 Unfortunately I know no more about his condition than I did yesterday; text messages and phone calls have gone unanswered and mutual friends have similarly drawn a blank.

 I hope he is not stuck in a flu ridden corridor somewhere.

 There has been little time for blogging today, it has been a day for telephone calls and email.

 One of the telephone calls came from Kent Police in response to the complaint I wrote when first emerging from the flu bug.

 In nearly half an hour the Inspector made it clear that the intention was to put me before a Magistrate for criminal harassment of Councillor Maxine Fothergill who, as publication of her emails will have shown, was only interested in total suppression of the news of her High Court appearance.

 How a Court appearance will help her suppress the news I am not quite sure.
 Maybe her real motivation is revenge.

-The Inspector, whilst making it clear that prosecution was Sergeant Cook’s decision and nothing much can stop it now, most certainly listened carefully to the full story and offered some useful suggestions.
+The Inspector, whilst making it clear that prosecution was Sergeant Cooke’s decision and nothing much can stop it now, most certainly listened carefully to the full story and offered some useful suggestions.

 He dropped into that conversation the fact that Kent Police had seen the support for my position and a letter from my MP.
 However none of that cuts any ice with them.